SimranBatraa/medical_insurance_predictions/README.md

 MEDICAL INSURANCE AMOUNT PREDICTION

-Application of Regression Machine Learning Models in order to find out the Insurance Amount
+Application of Regression Machine Learning Models in order to find out the Insurance Amount with the help of the best model

 MODELS USED: Linear Regression,Support Vector Machine and Random Forest

+Best Model in terms of the prediction: Random Forest Regressor Model
 1. Exploring the dataset:

 [![Screenshot-854.png](https://i.postimg.cc/02FYt3rw/Screenshot-854.png)](https://postimg.cc/Tpj51tVd)